 John worked on infrastructure funding (Act 89), Public/Private Partnership Legislation (Act 88), Public Transit Funding Formula (Act 44), Autonomous Vehicle Authorization, Red Light and Speed Camera legislation, and various other issues dealing with transportation funding and safe travel.
 As Chairman of the House Liquor Committee, John led the floor debate on the privatization of liquor sales, which was the first privatization bill to be passed in the Pennsylvania House since Prohibition.
 In his capacity as House Urban Affairs Chairman, he authored and expanded many issues critical to housing and urban redevelopment, such as the Pennsylvania Land Bank legislation, Pennsylvania and Philadelphia Housing Trust Funds, the Conservatorship Act, and Landlord Tenant bills.

 Currently, John serves on the Board of Public Citizens for Children and Youth, an advocacy group for children’s health, safety and education issues, as well as Storm the Heavens, a non-profit organization that raises funds for pediatric cancer research.
-John is the former Chairman of the Philadelphia Republican Party, and is currently a ward leader of Philadelphia’s 25th Ward.
+John is the former Chairman of the Philadelphia Republican Party, and a former ward leader of Philadelphia’s 25th Ward.